-In addition to the Teaching Fellows and Noyce Scholars programs, numerous additional sources of scholarships and other financial support are available to students in the School of Education.
+In addition to the Elon Teaching Fellows and North Carolina Teaching Fellows programs, numerous additional sources of scholarships and other financial support are available to students in the School of Education.
 See below for information about scholarships and forgivable loan as well as how to apply for support for other expenses.

 Endowed Scholarships for Teacher Candidates